tieje/practice/README.md

 1. How to let go of an idea if I run out of time.
 2. The Techlead's solutions are not always good.
 I might need to try leetcode instead.

+# Bought Annual Subscription to leetcode on June 4th 2022